elielvipata/JewelSamples/README.md

 Jewel's key feature is consequent free abstraction.
 This will be covered in the abstraction mechanisms section of this doc.

+## Update!
+Jewel is getting rewritten to rust.
+All it took was one major bug caused by the lack of assertions and random memory issues(which I admit are my fault).
+After fixing the bug, I realized just how many parts of the code seemed "fragile".
+I got frustrated, contemplated a full refactor and then thought of migrating to a new stack that would make things simpler.
+Correctness is the base goal of a compiler in my opinion.
+Stability and robustness are right above that base and using c++ has increasingly raised concern in the other latter two.
+So I'm experimenting with rust for the next month and fully migrating and completing base language features in 2025 with the goal of an alpha version coming out early May.

+I'll document more of this in a langauge blog that I'll work on next year.

+Back to the feature set!
+(This very subject to change)

 The following are the language features in development and are designed to make the language powerful and easy to use.
 - Haskell-like functional type signatures for type checking
 -  Frames: an entity used to wrap